forgi86/RNN-adaptation/examples/RLC/README.txt

 - RLC_train.py: fit a dynoNet model on the training dataset
 - RLC_transfer_parspace_naive.py: adapt the linearized model in parameter space building the Jacobian matrix explicitly
-- RLC_transfer_parspace_lazy.py: adapt the linearized model in parameter space using the Fisher-vector trick
+- RLC_transfer_parspace_lazy.py: adapt the linearized model in parameter space using the Fisher-vector trick, using the LazyTensors from the paper
 - RLC_transfer_gp.py: adapt the linearized model using the GPytorch and the NTK Kernel.
-Inference in function or parameter space according to use_linearstrategy param
+Inference in function- or parameter- space according to use_linearstrategy param

 - compare_techniques.py: compare results of different inference strategies